Improved Classification of Nitrogen Stress Severity in Plants Under Combined Stress Conditions Using Spatio-Temporal Deep Learning Framework: Results and Discussion

 While Khanna et al.\cite{khanna_spatio_2019} utilized the same dataset, leveraging vegetation indices, hyperspectral signatures, and 3D point cloud features over a two-month crop cycle, their modeling approach lacked dynamic learning components such as LSTMs that are capable of capturing temporal dependencies inherent in stress progression.
 In contrast, our results demonstrate that the temporal evolution of nitrogen stress is more accurately modeled using the sequential learning capacity of LSTMs, particularly when integrated with lightweight CNN backbones like MobileNetV2.
-Furthermore, the spatial feature representations extracted via MobileNetV2 enabled superior early stress detection by capturing fine-grained morphological variations, which were not effectively addressed by the handcrafted features employed in Khanna et al.’s pipeline.
+Furthermore, the spatial feature representations extracted via MobileNetV2 showcased potential sensitivity to treatment-associated patterns during the evaluated acquisition period by capturing fine-grained morphological variations, which were not effectively addressed by the handcrafted features employed in Khanna et al.’s pipeline.
 This advantage is practically relevant during early phenological stages, where visible symptoms may be subtle, and precise morphological cues become essential for timely and accurate stress diagnosis.